 If you are not someone who is comfortable being firm and commanding, a German Shepherd might not be your cup of tea.

-Like any dog, a GSD will cost you money over their lifetime, and alot of it.
+Like any dog, a GSD will cost you money over their lifetime.

 You can find our full set of disclaimers and T & C’s in the footer of this site.